santiag02/santiag02.github.io/all_collections/_posts/disassemble-c-code.md

+---
+layout: post
-# Recognizing C code after disassemble it
+title: Recognizing C code after disassemble it
+date: 2022-05-14 21:00:00
+categories: [code, reverse-engineering, c, assembly ]
+---

 In this post our goal should be to learn how to recognize different type of variables, structs and operations in a disassembly code.